CulturesSupports/Culture.Support/README.md

 ```

-Norway is Giving You A Years of Life with Spirit Mind Attacks ,
+Norway is Giving
+You Years of
+Life with Spirit
+Mind Attacks ,
-if they see you alive ,
+if they see
+you alive .

-- Ghosts is haunting your mind spirit
+Ghosts is haunting
+your mind spirit
+brain with
+mental voices
+telling things
-brain with mental voices telling things to be afraid of
+to be afraid of